gaurav800/Google-Meet-Bot/README.md

 * Execute "gMeet.py" and avoid making any mouse-clicks on the browser when the program is running.

 * While running the program for the first time, the program might get interupted because of google-security issues(this should happen only the first time).
-Go through the issues when the pop during the program's execution.
+Resolve the issues manually when they pop during the program's execution.
 Once done, execute the program again